nodiscc/xsrv/docs/installation/server-preparation.md

 ## Network

-The default configuration assumes server has a single network interface.
+The default configuration assumes the server has a single network interface.

 ### Internet access